-Hey women, you’re doing it wrong!
+Hey ladies, you’re doing it wrong!

 This is sometimes what I think the slogan of the movement to “help” women speak more authoritatively should be.
 I believe intentions around this topic have been good and that the topic of gendered speech patterns that are a result of and perpetuate arbitrary stereotypes is enormously important.
 However, being a society still struggling with sexism, the discourse about gendered speech has ironically itself succumbed to traditional gender roles – in short, women are misusing men’s speech.